-"This looks interesting," one administrator wrote to
+"This looks interesting," one administrator wrote to another on Feb.

 Martinez, who had planned to attend UC Berkeley and become an artist, said he has never changed a grade, legitimately or otherwise.
 His job was to register students and enter data, he said.